samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Energy Resistances.*** You gain Resistance to two of the following damage types of your choice: Acid, Cold, Fire, Lightning, Necrotic, Poison, Psychic, Radiant, or Thunder.
 Whenever you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest), you can change your choices.

-***Energy Redirection.*** When you take damage of one of the types chosen for the Energy Resistances benefit, you can take a Reaction to direct damage of the same type toward another creature you can see within 60 feet of yourself that isn’t behind [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover).
+***Energy Redirection.*** When you take damage of one of the types chosen for the Energy Resistances benefit, you can take a Reaction to direct damage of the same type toward another creature you can see within 60 feet of yourself that isn't behind [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover).
 If you do so, that creature must succeed on a Dexterity saving throw (DC 8 plus your Constitution modifier and Proficiency Bonus) or take damage equal to 2d12 plus your Constitution modifier.

 ---